eagle9/palgo/serialize-and-deserialize-bst/README.md

  *     }
  * }
  */
-//Your submission beats 76.00% Submissions! jiadai c++ class Solution {
+//Your submission beats 76.00% Submissions at lintcode! jiadai c++
+//beats 91% at leetcode
+class Codec {
 public:
     /**
      * This method will be invoked first, you should design your own algorithm